 Pure Badger Hair

 Pure badger brushes use the most common hair from the underbelly of a badger.
-This hair varies greatly in softness, pliability and color.
-It’s darker in color and varies between light tan to a near-black or silver.
+This pure badger hair varies greatly in softness, pliability and color.
+Pure badger is also darker in color and varies between light tan to a near-black or silver.

 The pure badger hair is coarser than ‘best’ or ‘silvertip’ hair due to its larger shaft.
 This makes cheap brushes that are often trimmed to shape making a stiff and scratchy finish that’s hardly what you want when shaving.